First-Time Buyer's Guide to Better Credit

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
 You'll need a score of at least 700 to get a satisfactory interest rate.
-You can qualify for a mortgage loan with a lower score, but the interest paid over time could be more than double that of someone with a near perfect credit score.
+You'll still get approved for a mortgage with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of an individual having a superior credit score.

-We're used to working with all tiers of credit history.
+Improving your credit is the best way to ease into owning a home.
 Call us at (518) 691-0669 and we can help you get on the right track to the home of your dreams.

-You want a stronger score, but how do you get it?
-Improving your FICO score takes time.
-It can be difficult to make a large-scale change in your credit score with quick fixes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
+There are ways to raise your score.
+Building your FICO score takes time.
+It can be rare to make a significant change in your credit score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
 You'll improve your credit score by using these tips:

-- Correct your credit report.
-If you find mistakes on your credit report, write to the bureau requesting that the item be removed.
+- Ensure that your credit history is correct.
+If you find incorrect items on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is at the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have all of your debt transferred to a single card.
+But, you want to avoid of having one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the most of your debt taking up the balance a single card.

-- Store cards and gas station cards.
-For those who have non-existent credit or below average credit, chain store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and have a solid payment history, which will raise your FICO score.
-You must always beware of holding a large balance for too long because these types of cards traditionally have a higher interest rate.
+- Retail cards and gas station cards.
+For those who have non-existent credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to repair credit, increase your credit limits and keep up your payments, which will raise your credit.
+You should always avoid maintaining a large balance for too long because these types of cards usually have a surprisingly high interest rate.

-- Use your credit.
-Whether you're just getting started with credit, or if you've got older cards, use your cards so that your accounts maintain an active status.
-But, make sure you pay them off in no more than two or three payments.
+- Keep your cards in rotation.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
+But, be sure to pay them off in one or two payments.

 - Stay on top of payments.
-Late payments kill your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.
+Delinquent payments drastically drop your credit score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.

-Knowing the methods you can use to improve your FICO score, you can move toward becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of High Rock Realty, Inc., shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of High Rock Realty, Inc., the loan process is sure to go more smoothly so you, too, can become a homeowner.